AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/updating-expired-reader-extension-certificates.md

 On attempting to open a PDF documents Reader Extended with old certificates, users experience  an error message and can no longer access the reader-extended features.
 An example error is.

 `The document has been changed since it was created and use of extended features in no longer available.
 Please contact the author for the orignal version of this document.`

+**Is there any change in the name of new description?**

+New Reader Extension certificates mention G3-P24 as program name in the description.
+In the older certificates, program name P24 was mentioned in the description.